 French National Alliance for Life Sciences and Health (Aviesan) – www.aviesan.fr

-Set up in April 2009, the French National Alliance for Life Sciences and Health (Aviesan) brings together the actors of the life sciences and health in France with the aim of promoting excellence and global positioning of French research in this field.
+Set up in April 2009, the French National Alliance for Life Sciences and Health (Aviesan) groups together the main stakeholders* of life sciences and health in France.

 Aviesan’s aims are:

-These objectives have been implemented within 9 thematic multi-organism institutes (ITMO) whose principal role is to promote strategic thinking within their respective scientific communities.
+* These objectives have been implemented within 9 thematic multi-organization institutes (ITMOs) whose principal role is to promote strategic thinking within their respective scientific communities.